 Sometimes we obtain details from third parties, for example on acquiring a bus company of for delivery of a contract.

 How we use your information

-- Provide you with the service (Things like carrying out our obligations arising from any contracts - selling tickets, making and taking payments.
-We mostly rely on the legal ground of contractual performance to process your data, but sometimes the data is also used for our legitimate interests of customer service, health & safety, improving our services and other legal obligations, like providing information to our regulators)
+- To provide you with the service (Things like carrying out our obligations arising from any contracts- selling tickets, making and taking payments.
+We mostly rely on the legal ground of contractual performance to process your data, but sometimes the data is also used for our legitimate interests of customer service, health and safety, improving our services and other legal obligations, like providing information to our regulators)

-- Provide details of our services and information about travelling, and customer service (based on our legitimate interests to run bus and associated services.
-Sometimes it's part of our contract or our other legal obligations)
+- To provide you with details of our services and information about travelling, and customer service (this is based on our legitimate interests, to run bus and associated services.
+Sometimes it is part of our contract or our other legal obligations)

-- Run our services and improve them (We believe in investing in our services, not just to benefit passengers but also the wider community, environment, and economy.
-We do lots of activities to achieve this, some administrative and others are things like monitoring passenger numbers, and popular bus stops, improving technology to help plan journeys - make money, run our services safely and be a good employer- we call these our legitimate interests.
+- To run our services and improve them (We believe in investing in our services, not just to benefit passengers but also the wider community, environment, and economy.
+There are lots of activities we do to achieve this, some are administrative and we also do things like monitoring passenger numbers, and popular bus stops, improving technology to help plan journeys- make money, run our services safely and be a good employer- we call these our legitimate interests.
 Some of these things are also covered in our legal obligations, not just to customers, but under Local Authority contracts, the Department for Transport or Regulators.
 Some data is also shared in order to run interoperable services for more than one bus company.